mmarol/wedding-site/src/faq.md

             <h2 class="page__title">Gifts</h2>
         </div>
         <div class="page__column">
             <p class="page__description">Please, no gifts!
 We do not have a registry or fund.
-Your presence is the only gift we need.</p>
+Your love is the only gift we need.</p>
         </div>
     </article>
 </section>